zaylf4/zayed_drugselling/README.md

 # Requirements

-rcore_gangs
+rcore_gangs,
-Stevo_libs
+Stevo_libs,
 qb-core

 # Features

-Customized Zones with blip & marker
+Customized Zones with blip & marker,
-XP menu, individual for each gang
+XP menu (individual for each gang),
-All gang members synced to XP menu
+All gang members synced to XP menu,
 XP gain only in Gang Zones (could be changed)